Pr0sper0/beejee_app/README.md

 - е-mail;
 - task description;

 The start page is a list of tasks with the possibility of sorting by ID, username, e-mail and status.
-Sorting could be ascendant and descendant
+Sorting could be ascendant and descendant.
 Task output - page with 3 tasks (with pagination).

 Remark: Sorting happens only for current(3) tasks, implementation could be different(sorting for all tasks) but may be not appropriate for big data.